Skip to main content

 • “Had the devs focused on optimization and quality of life with their big update rather than new content, I would probably prefer the new version over the old one, but as it stands, it is impossible to not play the game with time paused 95% of the time, because there are so many things to take care of at once, with little to no automation.”

-• “It looks like an optimization problem, because the components are not utilized to 100% and performance drops proportionally as the number of cards on screen increases; performance after 200+ cards is terrible.”
+• “It looks like an optimization problem, because the components are not pushed to 100% and performance drops proportionally to the cards increasing on screen; performance after 200+ cards is terrible.”

 • atmosphere